raspberrypilearning/hardware-guide/overview.md

 Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.
+Great: let's get started by making sure you have all the cables and accessories and show you how to plug them all in.

 - [Quick start](quickstart.md)
 - [Networking your Raspberry Pi](networking.md)